Aif4thah/VulnerableLightApp/README.md

 Be aware that VLA is works on Linux and MacOS But is only tested and supported on Windows.

+## 🔑 Hint, Solution & Write Up

+* Before searching Write-Up, try reading [Dojo-101](https://github.com/Aif4thah/Dojo-101)
+* Become a project sponsor and gain access to all the solutions.
+* Or just buy me a coffee and get an unique Nuclei template (not for my students)

 ## ✅ Prerequisites

 Check `.csproj` file to get the current dotnet version and install [.NET SDK](https://dotnet.microsoft.com/en-us/download)

 ## ⬇️ Download